William Arthur Dring

 Lieutenant-Colonel Sir William Arthur Dring KCIE VD (9 November 1859 – 24 November 1912) was the Agent (ie. General Manager) of the East Indian Railway Company from 1907 until his death in a mysterious railway accident in 1912, which is commemorated by a large monument near the site.
 He oversaw a significant expansion of the railways in India and was Honorary ADC to the Commander-in-Chief, India.
 He was the father of John Dring, the second Prime Minister of the independent State of Bahawalpur (now in modern Pakistan).

 Early life

-Dring was born on 9 November 1859 in Halifax, Nova Scotia, Canada while his father, Lieutenant (later Colonel) William Dring, was stationed there as paymaster of the 62nd (Wiltshire) Regiment of Foot.
+Dring was born on 9 November 1859 in Halifax, Nova Scotia, British North America while his father, Lieutenant (later Colonel) William Dring, was stationed there as paymaster of the 62nd (Wiltshire) Regiment of Foot.
 He moved to India with his family in 1865.
 The Dring family had been resident in India since 1830, only leaving when military service demanded it, and remained connected to the country for several generations.
 Dring's father was one of the sergeants who commanded the regiment after the loss of all officers during the Battle of Ferozeshah on 21 December 1845 and was wounded while protecting the Colours during the battle.

 Dring was educated at Taunton's College in Southampton.